William Shatner - there's an app for him

-RALEIGH, North Carolina (Reuters) - Actor William Shatner is having a moment.
+RALEIGH, North Carolina, Nov 5 (Reuters) - Actor William Shatner is having a moment.
 A couple of years after CBS canceled his Twitter-inspired “$#*!
 My Dad Says” TV comedy, Shatner is at the top of the tech world.

 The former “Star Trek” captain, now 81, is featured in Blindlight Apps “Shatoetry”, which catapulted to the top of the entertainment app list on Apple iTunes last week on its first day of release.